 SP: Well, you’ll see glimpses into the workspace when you come off the elevator.
 Right away you’ll see that pulse.
 You’ll be able to feel it and see it.
 One of the things Bresslergroup is very proud of is the people that work here and everybody’s skills and their excellence and their nimbleness of mind.
 So we want to highlight that with the way we’ve laid things out.

 AW: We can’t wait.
-In the meantime, check out this drone footage, shot by Bill Horan, of the path as the crow flies from our current office (2:07) to our new one (4:50).
+In the meantime, check out this drone footage of the path as the crow flies from our current office (2:07) to our new one (4:50).